- Absence from Class

 School Donations

 Parent donations are an important source of school funds and are used to support all school programmes.
-As a decile 10 school we are one of the schools that receives the least amount of Government support.
 The donation pays for things that are not directly funded by the Government: library books, sports and recreation equipment, music resources, e-learning equipment including computer hardware, software and video equipment.

 The annual donation: